Swar1ey/Discord-Music-Bot/README.md

 ## Features & Commands

-> Note: The default prefix is '!'
+> Note: The default prefix is 'Set your Prefix that you want! in Config.js'

 * 🎶 Play music from YouTube via url
   * `!play https://www.youtube.com/watch?v=GLvohMXgcBo`